bohdanbrn/node-task-manager/README.md

 # node-aggregated-statistics

-A simple Node.js application for task managing, built on Express.js and MongoDB.
+A simple Node.js application for task management, built on Express.js and MongoDB.

 ## Getting Started

-To get started, in src/config/ directory, you need to create a config file "keys.js", based on default-keys.js.
-Configure them in accordance with your environment.

 **Install dependency modules**